vgvitale/bc3930/README.md

 3. Battery (mAh dependent on time requirement of installation)
 #### Installation
 1. Install Arduino IDE
-2. Follow setup video here:
+2. Follow setup video here: https://www.youtube.com/watch?v=adLUgmCJKnM
 3. Copy/paste module.ino code and save sketch
 4. In saved sketch dir, copy Free_Fonts.h
 5. Plug in ESP32 into serial port and send sketch to ESP32
-6. Test until desired screen brightness.
 #### Usage
+ESP32 can be displayed as artist sees fit.
+Please be sure to check the code and change the 0-255 values and test in your light conditions until desired screen brightness is found.
 ![Alt text](images/IMG_3211.jpeg?raw=true "IMG_3211")